caelwithcats/cross-lib/README.md

 A newly created folder called `cross-lib` should be created

 Copy the the `cross.h` and `cross-features.h` files from the `cross_apis_r` folder into project.
-To import CrossLib into your C++ project add this line to your C++ file
+To import CrossLib into your existing C++ project add this line to your C++ file

 ```c++
 #include <cross.h>